 [Provide a list and summary description of all the criteria utilized in the evaluation of these toll sites.]

-Criteria: The following criteria was utilized to evaluate the limits of the project to establish recommended tolling point locations:
+Criteria: The following criteria were utilized to evaluate the limits of the project to establish recommended tolling point locations:

 1. Current GTR Version: [Input the applicable version.]

-2. Florida Gas Transmission
+2. Underground Utilities

-[Site locations must consider any impacts to any FGT infrastructure located within the proximity of the tolling site.]
+[Site locations must consider any impacts to any underground utilities including but not limited to Florida’s Gas Transmission, power, communications, lighting, sewer, and water, infrastructure located within the designated proximity of the toll site.]

 3. Roadway Design Criteria

-[Roadway design criteria that is not met due to toll site requirements must be documented.]
+[Roadway design criteria that are not met/exceeded due to toll site requirements must be documented.]

 4. ITS / Communication

-[The existing and proposed ITS system must be coordinated for communication with the proposed tolling sites.
-E.g. how far away is the nearest communication connection point?]
+[The existing and proposed ITS system must be coordinated for communication with the proposed toll sites.
+Example, how far away is the nearest communication connection point?]

 5. Power Service

-[Power service must be evaluated for availability to the proposed tolling sites. ]
+[Power service must be evaluated for availability to the proposed toll sites.
+A preliminary routing of the power conduit from the point of presence at the right-of-way line to the pad mounted transformer at each toll site must be included.]

+6. Roadside Tolling Cabinet (RTC) Off-site power evaluation

+[Any proposed RTC off-site power toll sites must include conduit routing, length, and associated voltage drop calculations to justify the cost benefit and potential risks that could impact power service to the toll site, etc.]

-6. Maintenance of Traffic
+7. Maintenance of Traffic

-[Maintenance of Traffic must be coordinated such that traffic and tolling operations are not impacted by construction or demo of proposed or existing tolling sites.
+[Maintenance of Traffic must be coordinated such that traffic and tolling operations are not impacted by construction or proposed toll sites or demo of existing toll sites.
 Also verify that the toll site placement will not be impacted by the MOT of any future work.
-E.g. future bridge widening, .]
+Example, future bridge widening, ultimate lane configuration construction, future milling and resurfacing, etc.]

-7. Environmental
+8. Environmental